jochen777/jWebForm/doc/input_types.md

 Single input types typically consist of just one input tag.

-To create one, implement the SingleType interface (jwebform.element.structure.SingleType).
-A good starting point is to look at the sourcecode for jwebform.element.TextType.
+To create one, implement the SingleType interface (jwebform.field.structure.SingleType).
+A good starting point is to look at the sourcecode for jwebform.field.TextType.

-For very simple types, take a look at jwebform.element.SimpleType
+For very simple types, take a look at jwebform.field.SimpleType

 Don't forget to add this type to your template code (or Java-Rendering logic).

 ## Complex Input Types

-If you want an input type, that is constructed out of other input types, you have to choose the jwebform.element.structure.GroupType.
+If you want an input type, that is constructed out of other input types, you have to choose the jwebform.field.structure.GroupType.

-A good example is jwebform.element.TextDateType
+A good example is jwebform.field.TextDateType

 Don't forget to add this type to your template code (or Java-Rendering logic).